 Home to one of Japan’s most famous zen style rock garden that the history and the meaning of the design are not clearly revealed till now.

-Ryoan-ji Temple「龍安寺」, located in the west of Kinkaku-ji Temple was built in 1450 and belongs to the Myoshin-ji school of the Rinzai sect of Zen Buddhism, whose head temple stands just a kilometer to the south.
+Ryoan-ji Temple (龍安寺), located in the west of Kinkaku-ji Temple was built in 1450.
+It belongs to the Myoshin-ji school of the Rinzai sect of Zen Buddhism, whose head temple stands just a kilometer to the south.
 Ryoan-ji was originally a villa of the Fujiwara clan in the Heian period (794-1185), but it was converted into a Zen temple in 1450 by Hosokawa Katsumoto, the deputy of the shogun and warlord.
 The temple was destroyed in the Onin war, but rebuilt in 1488 by Katsumoto’s son.

 The temple was designated as UNESCO World Heritage Site in 1994.
 Today Ryoan-ji is one of the most visited sites in Kyoto.

 An entire universe set in 15 stones and white sand.

 Ryoan-ji Temple is home to one of Japan’s most famous rock gardens.
 The simple rock garden here consists of 15 rocks spread out on white sand in a space of 248 square meters, surrounded by low earthen walls.
 Apart from little patches of moss around the rocks, this garden has no plants.
 Behind the earthen wall, a row of trees create a green backdrop for the garden.